 Imagine that instead of seeing one query at a time, that search information was analyzed, and queries were bundled together, to maybe provide us with more meaning.

 Can search engines be used to tell us what the world is thinking at anyone time?
-Would looking at the most popular keywords or queries that people type into a search engine provide us with some insights?
+Would looking at the most popular search queries that people type into a search engine provide us with some insights?

-Continue reading “Search Engines and the Most Popular Search Terms”
+Continue reading “Search Engines and the Most Popular Search Queries”

 A number of recent patent filings from Google were published at the USTPO, and may provide some insights into Google’s advertising models for Television, Radio, and Podcasts.